-Generate Java Code from WSDL or WADL Dialog
+Generate Java Code from WSDL dialog

 The dialog opens after you create a Java module and enable Web services client development in it.
 To access the dialog at any time during development, select the desired client module in the Project view and choose from the main menu.